siddarthpatel/data-processing/kafka-setup/usage.md

 ![Alt text](/assets/docker-desktop.png)

-## Creating a kafka topic and connecting to a kafka shell:
+## Creating a kafka topic and connecting to a kafka shell
 Once Zookeeper and Kafka containers are running, you can execute the following Terminal command to start a Kafka shell
 ```
 docker exec -it kafka /bin/sh